 Minimum pipe size permitted is 1".
 Install the outgoing pex line on the pump flange that is already mounted to the lower end of the circulation pump.
-Install the return line on the 1-1/4" fitting located in the top-middle of the rear control area.
+Install the return line on the 1" 90 located to the left of the rear upper heat exchanger tube access cover.
 Add a valve to the return line so if repair or service is needed on lines or equipment, the water in the boiler can be isolated without having to be drained.
-(Valves and PEX fittings can be purchased from Nature's Comfort or your dealer.)
+(Valves and PEX fittings can be purchased from Nature's Comfort.)

-Install a fill line from the domestic water into the return line at the house using a T, 2 valves and a union to disconnect or a backflow preventer when not using to keep 100% isolated so no boiler water can ever enter the domestic side if pressure is lost.
+Install a fill line from the domestic water into the return line using a T, 2 valves and a union to disconnect or a backflow preventer when not using to keep 100% isolated so no boiler water can ever enter the domestic side.

 Use sweeping bends for PEX pipe keeping 90's to a minimum (no more than 6) as each one adds 1 foot of head pressure, reducing the rate of water flow.
-For tight radiuses use 3/4" rubber heater hose in short lengths (fits 1" PEX fittings and is available from Nature's Comfort or your dealer).
+For tight radiuses use 3⁄4" rubber heater hose in short lengths (fits 1" PEX fittings and is available from Nature's Comfort).